-Plot: Junpei, Airi and Mitsuko have been brought to a strange world of magic, strange creatures and elves.
-In order to get back home to Japan, they have to hunt down elves and find parts of a spell that are marked on certain elves in manners very similar to that of tattoos.
-With Junpei’s strong fist fighting skills, Airi’s trickery and disguises and Mitsuko’s skills with artillery and their signature tank, they travel the lands as Those Who Hunt Elves in hopes of one day finding their way back home.
+Plot: Junpei, Airi and Mitsuko have been brought to a strange world of magic, odd creatures and elves.
+In order to get back home to Japan, they have to hunt down elves and find parts of a spell that are marked on certain elves in manners very similar to tattoos.
+With Junpei’s strong fist fighting skills, Airi’s trickery and disguises, Mitsuko’s skills with artillery, and their signature tank, they travel the lands as Those Who Hunt Elves in hopes of one day finding their way back home.

 The targets of the search being elves also isn’t very imaginative, and we didn’t even see really any magic come from these elves.

-Speaking of the elves, remember how I said they’re looking for five elves with tattoo-like markings.
-Yeah, they have to get the elves to undress to see if they have the mark and Junpei’s a big ol’ perv.
+Speaking of the elves, remember how I said they’re looking for five elves with tattoo-like markings?
+Yeah, they have to get the elves to undress to see if they have the mark, and Junpei’s a massive pervert.

 Story-wise, for this episode, it’s something that has become somewhat commonplace.
 A village is under attack by thugs who want something valuable that the villagers are hiding.
-The main characters come from out of nowhere to defeat the thugs insanely easily so we now how badass they are and the villagers take them as foretold heroes of legend.
+The main characters come from out of nowhere to defeat the thugs insanely easily so we know how badass they are, and the villagers take them as foretold heroes of legend.